javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/external.md

   `Usage of type 'useMemo, useEffect' from external module 'react' is not allowed in elements of type 'helper' with elementName 'helper-a'.
 Disallowed in rule 2`

+### Custom Messages with Templates

 :::tip
 You can customize error messages globally or for specific rules.
 See [Rules Configuration](../setup/rules.md) for details.
 :::

+### `report` in Custom Messages

+This rule populates the `report` object with rule-specific metadata:

+- `report.specifiers`: Comma-separated matching import/export specifiers, when the violation is about specifiers.
+- `report.path`: Matching internal import path, when the violation is about a path rule.

+When neither condition applies, `report` contains no properties.

 ## Further Reading